Patrick Muttart

-Patrick Muttart is a Canadian political strategist and business executive based in the Philippines.
+Patrick Muttart (born February 17, 1972) is a Canadian political strategist and business executive based in the Philippines.
 He was one of the key operatives behind the Conservative Party of Canada and former Prime Minister Stephen Harper's rise to power.
 In recent years he has worked across Asia-Pacific for Philip Morris International.

 Career

 Muttart entered conservative politics after working for the public relations firm Navigator Ltd, and he is considered a major figure behind Stephen Harper's victory in the 2006 Canadian federal election.
 Harper's deputy chief of staff Muttart played a major role shaping the Conservative Government's policy agenda and communications strategy.
 He was the architect of Conservative Party ad campaigns targeting former Liberal Party of Canada leaders Stephane Dion and Michael Ignatieff.
 Muttart left Harper's office in 2009.
 He continues to comment on current events.

 At the provincial level in Canada Muttart has worked for Saskatchewan Party and Progressive Conservative Party of Ontario candidates.
 Outside North America he has campaigned for the centre-right Liberal Party of Australia.
 He is considered an expert on the behaviour and attitudes of working class voters in English-speaking countries.
 Muttart's collaboration with centre-right parties has been cited as an example of global knowledge transfer between conservative campaign officials.